AMSP-04/NETN-AIS/NETN-AIS.md

 - Several extensions to NETN-ETR tasks for instructing simulated entities to send specific AIS message types.
 - Several extensions to NETN-ORG equipment items for creating AIS stations in a simulation.

 All AIS message types are modelled as HLA Interaction Classes.
-The NETN-ETR extensions are modelled as HLA Interaction Classes and the NETN-ORG extensions are modelled as HLA Object Classes.
+The NETN-ETR extensions are modelled as HLA Interaction Classes, and the NETN-ORG extensions are modelled as HLA Object Classes.

 The following figure shows the interaction class structure, where: